Technical documentation

 Are you SOC 2 certified?

-We are working towards SOC 2 Type II.
-Our infrastructure providers (Vercel, Neon, AWS) are SOC 2 certified.
+No. We do not hold a SOC 2 report and are not currently under audit; it is on our roadmap.
+Our infrastructure providers (Vercel, Neon, AWS) hold their own SOC 2 attestations, which cover their layer, not ours.
 Contact us for our current security posture documentation.

 How do we revoke access?